kamlno/RESTfulAPI_practice/README.md

-Endpoint can be called as file's path in root folder"file" , and there're two way below to present.
+Endpoint can be called as file's path in root folder"file" , and there're two ways below to present.

 ex1 : https://localhost:44368/file/